-The Executive Committee did not meet in 2012.
-The members of the Executive Committee are directors Junck, who chairs the Executive Committee, Mayer and Prichett.
+The Executive Committee met once in 2013.
+The members of the Executive Committee are directors Junck, who chairs the Executive Committee, Mayer and Moloney.
 The Executive Committee may exercise the authority of the Board of Directors between its meetings, except to the extent that the Board of Directors has delegated authority to another committee or to other persons, and except as limited by applicable law.